Type 31 frigate: National Shipbuilding Strategy

+The refresh to the National Shipbuilding Strategy published by the UK Government in March 2022 stated: Type 31, the pathfinder project of the 2017 strategy, got to contract on schedule and for the headline price demanded, with the capability exceeding many expectations.

 Design tenders

-Throughout 2017 several designs from different companies were suggested as contenders for the Type 31.
+Throughout 2017, several designs from different companies were suggested as contenders for the Type 31.
 BAE submitted two designs, "Avenger", essentially an improved Batch 3 River-class OPV, and "Cutlass", a significantly stretched and enhanced derivation of the Al Shamikh-class corvette.
-BMT submitted a design called "Venator 110", with Steller Systems putting forward project "Spartan" and Babcock offered a design named "Arrowhead 120".
+BMT submitted a design called "Venator 110", with Steller Systems putting forward project "Spartan", and Babcock offered a design named "Arrowhead 120".

-In October 2017, BAE Systems announced that it would withdraw from the Type 31e competition as a main contractor, citing the capacity constraints of its shipyards on the Clyde, which were full with the work on the new s and Type 26 frigates.
+In October 2017, BAE Systems announced that it would withdraw from the Type 31e competition as a main contractor, citing the capacity constraints of its shipyards on the Clyde, which were full with the work on the new River-class patrol vessels and Type 26 frigates.
 Instead, BAE announced a partnership with Cammell Laird, whereby BAE would provide its expertise in design and systems integration, while Cammell Laird would be the prime contractor and be responsible for the assembly of the ships at its yard at Birkenhead.
 The planned design was named "Leander", a reference to three previous classes of ship in the Royal Navy.

 In November 2017, it was announced that BMT and Babcock signed a co-operation agreement for the Type 31.
 They did not choose between their respective "Venator 110" or "Arrowhead 120" designs, but instead would explore their designs to determine the best possible option.
-In late May 2018, Babcock, partnered with BMT and Thales Group announced the "Arrowhead 140" design, based on the hull of the Danish Iver Huitfeldt-class frigates.
+In late May 2018, Babcock, partnered with BMT, and Thales Group announced the "Arrowhead 140" design, based on the hull of the Danish Iver Huitfeldt-class frigates.

-The competition was suspended on 20 July 2018 due to 'insufficient compliant bids' being received, however The Times claimed this was due to a "funding crisis".
+The competition was suspended on 20 July 2018 due to 'insufficient compliant bids' being received; however, The Times claimed this was due to a "funding crisis".
 The competition was restarted in August 2018.

-Competitive Design Phase selection
+Competitive design phase selection

 On 10 December 2018, three groups were selected for the competitive design phase: